Why Political Books Work Where Arguments Fail

 This entry is part 7 of 17 in the series Political Writing

 Nobody has ever changed their mind because they lost an argument.
 Arguments trigger defensiveness.
 The moment someone feels attacked, they stop listening and start defending.
 Political arguments are the worst version of this because political beliefs are tied to identity.
 Challenge someone’s political position and their brain processes it the same way it processes a personal threat.
+See how political books build careers.
 Both sides dig in.
 Nobody moves.
 The conversation ends with two people more entrenched than when it started.

 Social media made this worse.
 Platforms reward outrage over reflection.
 The format demands compression, which strips nuance from every position.
 A complex policy argument becomes a slogan.
 A thoughtful perspective becomes a hot take.
 The people who get the most attention are the ones who provoke the strongest reactions, not the ones who make the strongest arguments.